xma711/notebook/linux/systemd/README.md

-Systemd is the software to auto start programs in some linux system, like archlinux.
+Systemd is the software to auto start programs in some Linux system, like archlinux.

 - commands:

 systemctl enable simple_example.service		# enable the service unit

-systemctl start simple_example.servie		# start the unit
+systemctl start simple_example.service		# start the unit

 systemctl status simple_example.service		# check the status